First Time Deposit

 First-time deposit (FTD) conversion is a widely used acquisition metric in the online gambling industry.
-It is normally calculated by dividing the number unique visitors by the number of FTDs.
-The value of the FTD and second deposit (if there is one) is a strong indication of the potential life time value of a customer.
+It is normally calculated by dividing the number unique visitors by the number of first time deposits.
+The value of the first time deposit and second deposit (if there is one) is a strong indication of the potential life time value of a customer.

-Due to low FTD conversion it may be necessary to optimise for micro-conversions (e.g. registrations) when conducting A/B tests.
+Due to low FTD conversion some sites attempt to optimise for micro-conversions (e.g. registrations) when conducting A/B tests.
 This does however make it difficult to estimate return on investments levels for A/B testing tools.

-Many companies also use third-party platforms for their sites, which in some cases are also competitors.
-This means that companies may have to rely on analytics reporting from the platform provider and may not have full control over key points in the customer journey (e.g. registration form).
+Some companies also use third-party platforms for their sites, which in some cases are also competitors.
+This means that such companies may have to rely on analytics reporting from the platform provider and may not have full control over key points in the customer journey (e.g. registration form).
 As a result these companies may have limited ability to A/B test to improve FTD conversion.

 Optimise Your Registration Form: